-Because MediaShout software integrates with a wide range of media files and hardware, we often are asked about streaming options by our customers.
-And while our software can certainly play a major role in a live streaming system, there are several technologies involved in streaming which we do not have expertise in, and which are required when an organization is considering streaming live events.
+Because MediaShout church presentation software integrates with a wide range of media files and hardware, we often are asked about streaming and live streaming options by our customers.
+And while our church presentation software can certainly play a major role in a live streaming system, there are several technologies involved in streaming which we do not have expertise in, and which are required when an organization is considering streaming live events.
 With the rapid growth of interest in live streaming church services and other events which has been propelled by the response to Coronavirus (COVID-19), we have prepared this article to help explain some of the ways which you may be able to use MediaShout with a popular streaming tool called OBS, and we also recommend a partner of ours — BoxCast — who offer a simple and popular streaming service which can be a very quick and easy way to get into streaming without a lot of technical know-how up front.

 There are many ways to accomplish the task of streaming a live event, and some of them may require additional hardware or expertise.
 Some systems involve a video switcher feeding a separate streaming computer or stand-alone hardware device, and others can be accomplished using only a single computer and software.
-There are trade-offs between functionality, quality and which streaming services can be used (YouTube Live, Facebook, etc), so you will need to evaluate which methods best serve your needs.
+There are trade-offs between functionality, quality, and which streaming services can be used (YouTube Live, Facebook, etc), so you will need to evaluate which methods best serve your needs.
 For the most professional results, we recommend using a dedicated hardware video mixer to receive a signal from a camera (or multiple cameras) and the signal from a MediaShout computer, then blend them together and feed to a streaming computer or stand-alone streaming hardware through a service like Boxcast.
 Very good results can be achieved, however, using some low to no cost alternatives like OBS (Open Broadcasting Software) on your MediaShout computer, and that is what we will describe here.

 Please Note: Running this combination of software on a computer can cause heavy use of system resources, so be sure that you test it and are comfortable with the performance of your system before going live.
 With adequate hardware, however, this can be a great solution to get a simple live stream up for your church and have the ability to present lyrics or scriptures overlaid on top of the stream directly to Facebook Live or Youtube.
 Also, while this setup can work well in many situations, we do not officially endorse OBS or have the expertise to provide support for their software.
 For any further detail than what is provided in this article, please reach out to the OBS community or online tutorials (not MediaShout Support).